Crowdsourced funding campaign to help end 'close passes'

 “Cycling UK launched ‘Too Close for Comfort’ with the specific aim of raising £12,000.
 With this money, we plan to buy the close pass mats in bulk, which will save close to £28,000, and pass these on for free to our forces.
 If West Midlands’ success is anything to go by, they will help make cycling and our roads safer across the whole UK – that’s surely worth parting with a few bob for!”

-PC Steve Hudson one of the officers behind West Midlands Traffic Police 'Give Space, Be Safe' operation has reacted well to the launch of 'Too Close for Comfort' saying, “The driving test is the minimum standard, if you don’t drive or ride to that standard every time you get on the road you are part of the problem, be honest with yourselves.
-That’s why we set up our ‘Give Space, Be Safe’ operation last September – to help remind people of those standards they might have forgotten.
+PC Steve Hudson one of the officers behind West Midlands Traffic Police 'Give Space, Be Safe' operation has reacted well to the launch of 'Too Close for Comfort' saying: “The driving test is the minimum standard, if you don’t drive or ride to that standard every time you get on the road you are part of the problem.
+Be honest with yourselves.
+That’s why we set up our ‘Give Space, Be Safe’ operation last September – to help remind people of those standards that they might have forgotten.

 “It’s great to see how ‘Give Space, Be Safe’ has taken off, and we’re fully behind Cycling UK’s plan to supply every force with a close pass mat – they really can make a difference.”